 Not all Lightning Lane selections are created equal.
 Some rides have notoriously long standby waits (like Peter Pan’s Flight), making a Lightning Lane purchase worth it.
 But others?
 Well, not so much.

 Attractions like The Magic Carpets of Aladdin or Spaceship Earth often have relatively short standby waits.
-If you’re paying extra for a Lightning Lane pass for these rides, you might not be getting much value.
-It’s usually better to save your money and wait in the (often short) standby line instead.
+If you’re using your Lightning Lane Multi Pass selections for these rides, you might not be getting much value.
+It’s usually better to select other rides at least as your initial Lightning Lane.

 Why should you care?
 If you’re buying Lightning Lane access, you want to make sure you’re using it wisely.
 Prioritize high-demand rides that consistently have long waits, and don’t waste your selections on attractions that you could easily experience with a minimal wait.

-At the end of the day, while Disney’s Lightning Lane system can be a great way to skip long lines, but with the right approach, you can still make the most out of your Disney World experience without feeling like you wasted time or money!
+Disney’s Lightning Lane system can be a great way to skip long lines, and with the right approach, you can make the most out of your Disney World experience without feeling like you wasted time or money!
+Stay tuned to AllEars for more on the best ways to get around Disney World!

 Will you be using Lightning Lane the next time you visit Disney World?
 Let us know in the comments!